VisualOverload: Probing Visual Understanding of VLMs in Really Dense Scenes

 \section{The \ourDS~Benchmark}

 Our goal is to create a benchmark that tests basic image recognition skills that we expect to be present in any frontier models.
-However, unlike many previous benchmarks, we design our benchmark around fine-grained recognition in dense scenes to stress test the vision encoders' representation.
+However, unlike many previous benchmarks, we design our benchmark around fine-grained recognition in dense scenes to stress test the vision encoders' representation and their multi-modal alignment.
 In the following subsections, we discuss the dataset curation (\cref{subsec:bench:curation}), evaluation process (\cref{subsec:bench:eval}), and discuss differences to other benchmarks in detail (\cref{subsec:bench:comparison}).